thindil/nimalyzer/doc/index.rst

 * `ruleOptions` - the list of options which the rule accepts.
 If not set, default value, the rule will not accept any arguments in a configuration file.
-It is a Nim sequence with possible values: `node` for AST Node, `str` for string values, `int` for integer values and `custom` for string values which can contain only the selected values, similar to enumerations.
+It is a Nim sequence with possible values: `node` for AST Node, `str` for string values, `integer` for integer values, `natural` for integer values greater than -1, `positive` for integer values greater than 0, and `custom` for string values which can contain only the selected values, similar to enumerations.
 In the last case, the setting `ruleOptionValues` must be set too.
 At the moment, a rule can have only one `custom` option type.
 The setting is optional.
 Enumeration.
 * `ruleOptionValues` - the list of values for the `custom` type of the rule's options.
 It is a Nim sequence of strings.
 The setting is required only when setting `ruleOptions` contains `custom` type of the options.